 1. Quill London

-With a whole range of different calligraphy classes, you’ll be walking out of Quill London’s Angel studio with a newfound appreciation for the art of handwriting.
+With a whole range of different calligraphy classes, Quill London is currently hosting their workshops entirely online.
 Opt for the beginners’ workshop to learn how to write using ink and nib, starting out with shapes and strokes before moving onto letter forms.
 By the end, you’ll be creating whole sentences in your unique style and take home an essential kit of calligraphy materials so you can practice at home.
 If you know the basics but want to refine your skills, the improvers’ workshop is for you.
 You’ll be able to improve your overall technique, develop your style and take home a set of professional-grade materials.

 2. City Lit